 Baghdad once reigned as the intellectual center of the world.
-Today, it is the center of an academic emergency.
+In 2013, it became the center of an academic emergency.

-It is estimated that more than 3,000 professors have fled Iraq since February 2003.
-Thousands more have been threatened and are trapped in the country; They are unable to teach, conduct research, or carry out their academic responsibilities.
+It is estimated that more than 3,000 professors fled Iraq starting in February 2003.
+Thousands more were threatened or trapped in the country; They were unable to teach, conduct research, or carry out their academic responsibilities.

 Rescuing threatened scholars has long been a part of the IIE mission.
 From the Bolshevik Revolution to the Hungarian Uprising, IIE has demonstrated a commitment to protecting academic freedom.

 In 2006, when security concerns in Iraq reached unprecedented levels, the IIE Scholar Rescue Fund began receiving hundreds of requests for assistance from threatened Iraqi scholars at major higher education institutions across the country and it became clear that the scope and scale of the Iraqi crisis required special attention.
 With generous funding from the private and public sectors, most notably, the U.S. Department of State’s Bureau of Near Eastern Affairs, the Bill & Melinda Gates Foundation and the Richard Lounsbery Foundation, the IIE Scholar Rescue Fund responded by launching the Iraq Project.
 From 2007 to 2014, the Iraq Project provided support to Iraqi university professors and scientists to resume their teaching and research in safety.
 The Project’s goal was to rescue more than 200 of Iraq's most senior academics – in any academic discipline – by placing them temporarily at institutions of higher learning in countries within the Middle East and North Africa region.
 (Some exceptions were made for university positions in other world regions.)
 By the Project’s completion in September 2014, over 280 Iraqi scholars had received fellowships to help them resume their teaching and research activities in safety.